H-Freax/h-freax.github.io/content/en/authors/admin/_index.md

   - Visitors
 ---

-I'm a graduate student in the program of Information System at Northeastern University.
-Graduated from the Wenzhou University of Technology, I have practiced Wenzhou News-based news opinion analysis under the guidance of Prof. Xianming Wang from Wenzhou Bopu Big Data Research Institute and was responsible for helping to guide students in text-based data mining at the Institute of Modeling and Data Mining at Wenzhou University under the responsibility of Associate Prof. Xu Xu.
-During this study process, I was very interested in the directions listed in the research interests.
+I am currently a graduate student in the Information System program at Northeastern University, serving as a Research Intern in The Helping Hands Lab led by Dr. Robert Platt.
+I graduated from Wenzhou University of Technology, where I actively engaged in news sentiment analysis based on Wenzhou News under the guidance of Professor Xianming Wang at Wenzhou Bopu Big Data Research Institute.
+Additionally, I had the opportunity to assist in guiding students in text-based data mining at the Institute of Modeling and Data Mining at Wenzhou University, under the leadership of Associate Professor Xu Xu.
+Throughout my academic journey, I have developed a profound interest in the research areas outlined in my interests.

 If you have any ideas, please [contact me](#contact).